tmhglnd/mercury/docs/collaborate.md

 - `Ctrl/Alt + Return` to evaluate
 - `Ctrl/Alt + .` to silence

 Flok will send the entire code via OSC messaging to port 4880.
 Mercury should be listening to this port automatically.
-Bug reports are very much welcome in the issues!

 ## Combine Mercury with Hydra (Audioreactive Visuals)